EXCLUSIVE: Migrant Woman Killed While Crossing Road in Texas County 80 Miles from Border

 Martinez said the woman was not being chased by law enforcement at the time of the collision.
 Border Patrol officials told Breitbart they had no contact with the woman prior to her death.
 Texas Department of Public Safety troopers responded to take over the investigation.

-The body of the Guatemalan woman is being transported to the Webb County Medical Examiner’s office for official identification and determination of the cause of death.
+The body of the Salvadoran woman is being transported to the Webb County Medical Examiner’s office for official identification and determination of the cause of death.

 Martinez said the woman is the third person to be found dead this month.
 In August, his deputies had to carry out the recovery of 23 bodies or skeletal remains of recently deceased migrants.

-Note: Editor’s Note: This article initially identified the woman as a Guatemalan national.
-The article has been updated to correctly identify her as a citizen of El Salvador.